umeshkadam21/Simple-Clock/README.md

 🧩 How It Works

-- The program fetches the current time from your system.
+- The program takes the current time from the user.

 - It clears the screen and updates the displayed time every second.